 Most retinoblastoma patients have a white pupil reflex, or leukocoria, instead of a normal black pupil or red reflex.
 This is sometimes called cat’s eye reflex.
 Many times the parent is the first one to notice the cat’s eye reflex.
-This condition may be a sign of another disorder and does not always mean a child has retinoblastoma.
-An ophthalmologist can make the correct diagnosis.

 A crossed eye, or strabismus, is the second most common symptom of retinoblastoma.
 The child’s eye may turn toward the ear or toward the nose.